 The Multicultural Student Leadership Conference

-The LSU Office of Multicultural Affairs is proud to announce its 11th Annual Multicultural Student Leadership Conference!
+The Clarence L. Barney Jr. African American Cultural Center (AACC) Ambassadors, with the generous support and sponsorship of the Office of Multicultural Affairs is proud to announce its 12th Annual Multicultural Student Leadership Conference (MSLC)!
 The conference is a premier student development experience designed to foster leadership, personal, and professional development based in diversity, equity, and inclusion.

 The Multicultural Student Leadership Conference was founded in 2006 as a way for students across the state of Louisiana to present, network, and build awareness around issues facing multicultural students in America.
 Throughout the past 10 years the conference has grown to provide these opportunities regionally, culminating in national exposure as it collaborated with the Association of Black Culture Centers Annual Conference.

-The conference will be held on Friday, October 27th and Saturday, October 28th at the LSU Student Union.
-The conference will begin Friday night with a Welcome Reception and Late-Night Networking Event, and continue through Saturday with a series of sessions, keynotes, and additional networking opportunities.
+The conference will be held on Friday, October 26th and Saturday, October 27th at the LSU Student Union.
+The conference will begin Friday afternoon with welcome break-out sessions, a keynote dinner, and late-night programming in our schools recreation center.
+It will continue through Saturday with a series of workshops, keynotes, and networking opportunities.

 Message from the Chair